Purcell Skincare Review: Real Routine, Textures, Results & Who It Suits

 Morning

-Cleanse → Vita Toning Solution → Pixcell Biome → Peptide Formula → SPF.
-I keep the Colostrum Pore Defense in my bag and spritz over light makeup during the day so my skin never feels dry.
+Cleanse → Vita Toning Solution → Pixcell Biome → 82% Peptide Formula → SPF.
+I keep Colostrum Pore Defense in my bag and spritz over light makeup.

 Evening

-Cleanse → Vita Toning Solution → Pixcell Biome → Peptide Formula → Glutathione Liposome (brightening, strong smell) → Colostrum Incubate Ampoule to tuck everything in overnight.
+Cleanse → Vita Toning Solution → Pixcell Biome → 82% Peptide Formula → Glutathione Liposome (brightening, strong scent) → Colostrum Incubate Ampoule.

 What It Feels Like

-- Textures: lightweight, watery to silky; layer without pilling.
+- Textures: lightweight, watery to silky; layers well without pilling.

-- Scents: mostly mild; the Glutathione Liposome is noticeably strong.
+- Scents: mostly mild; Glutathione Liposome is noticeable.

 - Finish: natural dewy glow that sits well under SPF and makeup.